-10.1 It is estimated that the Contractor may have to provide up to a maximum of 75 reports per year, as determined between the Contractor and the Project Authority at the beginning of the contract.
+- 10.1 It is estimated that the Contractor may have to provide up to a maximum of 20 psychological risk assessment per year, as determined between the Contractor and the Project Authority at the beginning of the contract.
 All offender contacts must occur during normal institutional business hours unless otherwise requested by the Project Authority.
-The Contractor must provide the services according to the operational requirements of the Institution and operational requirements may include varied hours of work.

-- 10.2 The Project Authority may, at his/her discretion, change the hours of service provision during the course of the contract, including any options if and when exercised by CSC. - 10.3 The Project Authority will notify the Contractor of any changes to the hours of service provision a minimum of two (2) weeks prior to implementation of the change.
+The Contractor must provide the services according to the operational requirements of the Institution and operational requirements may include varied hours of work. - 10.2 The Project Authority may, at their discretion, change the hours-of-service provision during the course of the contract, including any options if and when exercised by CSC. - 10.3 The Project Authority will notify the Contractor of any changes to the hours-of-service provision a minimum of two (2) weeks prior to implementation of the change.